 A significant rise of temporary migration pathways into Australia over the course of the last two decades, has also created a transient and diverse range of migrant workers.

-The Migrants@Work Research Group is a multidisciplinary research community focused on issues related to permanent and temporary migration and cross-cultural and workplace diversity management.
+The Migration, Ethno-Racial, Cultural and Intersectionality@Work Research Group (MERCI@Work Research Group) is a multidisciplinary research community focused on issues related to permanent and temporary migration and cross-cultural and workplace diversity management.
 We work with the national and international research community, business groups, and government and non-government agencies, with a particular focus on:

-The Migrants@Work Research Group conducts research in all aspects of migrants’ employment including:
+The MERCI@Work Research Group conducts research in all aspects of migrants’ employment including:

 Links have also been established with key scholars/research centres in the field of migration overseas: